dreamcatcher-tech/network/Inbox/2024-05-27 0823 malicious requests.md

 If the system comes under too much load, we can start requiring hash proofs to be generated for each one.

+Each api endpoint, we should check if we can thrash it, and maintain a table of the cost borne by us from malicioius requests.
+Costs that we cannot pass on to customers.
+Free tier should be denominated in terms of credits they can use for free ?
+Or some services they can perpetually use.